benjaminion/upgrading-ethereum-book/src/book.md

   - The actual balance and the effective balance both start at 32&nbsp;ETH.
   - Initially the actual balance rises.
 Effective balance is capped at 32&nbsp;ETH, so it does not get updated.
   - Only when the actual balance falls below 31.75&nbsp;ETH does the effective balance get reduced to 31&nbsp;ETH.
-  - Although the actual balance rises and oscillates around 32&nbsp;ETH, no effective balance update is triggered and it remains at 31&nbsp;ETH.
+  - Although the actual balance rises and oscillates around 32&nbsp;ETH, no effective balance update is triggered, and it remains at 31&nbsp;ETH.
   - Eventually the actual balance rises above 32.25&nbsp;ETH, and the effective balance is updated to 32&nbsp;ETH.
   - Despite the actual balance falling again, it does not fall below 31.75&nbsp;ETH, so the effective balance remains at 32&nbsp;ETH.